BenjaminPoilve/Typewriter-Optimisation/readme.md

 Still working on this (google or-tools are a pain to install on conda)

+to do also: multithread the search with https://github.com/bfortuner/ml-study/blob/master/multitasking_python.ipynb

 You can find an article about this on [my blog](http://benjaminpoilve.com/projects/#)